gkettani/PLD-COMP/Readme.md

 - Static checking: each declared variable is used at least once
 - IR architecture (IRInstr, BasicBlock, CFG)

+**Clarification**: Our symbol table is a map where the key is the name of the variable.
+We don't take into account the type (it will be done in the second sprint).
+Constants can also be stored in our symbol table, we give them a name that starts with a '$'.

 ## Quick description of the code base

 Main components of PLD-COMP base code: